OCA/sale-workflow/sale_coupon_advanced/readme/DESCRIPTION.rst

-This module extends the functionality of sale coupon to allow to create non cumulative program.
+This module extends the functionality of sale coupon to allow
+1) to create non cumulative program.
 This program will stop further computation of promotions.
 By default all programs are applied.
+2) Create program to apply pre-defined price lists.
+This is tricky as applying pricelist to sale order may cause not revertible changes on product prices if you edit them manually or set a pricelist to customer manually